 |Location:||Columbia and Jefferson City, MO|

 |Application Fee:||$485 with Application for Character and Fitness Report|

 |Filing Deadline:||March 1st, October 1st|

-The Missouri Bar exam is scheduled for Tuesday, July 29th and Wednesday, July 30th.
-A second exam is held February 25th and 26th.
-This may be delayed due to the COVID-19 epidemic.
+The Missouri Bar exam is scheduled for Tuesday, Feb 21st and Wednesday, Feb 22nd.
+A second exam is held July 25th and 26th, 2023.
 Up to date information about scheduling is available on the Missouri Board of Law Examiners website.

 In order to register for the exam, applicants must file their exam application by October 1st for the February exam, and March 1st for the July exam.

 The Winter 2023 Missouri Bar Exam will be held at the Stoney Creek Hotel Columbia at 2601 S. Providence Rd. in Columbia, MO.
 Parking and accommodations are available on site.

 The next session, to be held in July 2023, will take place at the Holiday Inn Executive Center at 2200 I-70 Drive S.W. in Columbia, MO.

 How much does the Missouri Bar Exam cost?

 For an applicant who has never registered to the Missouri Bar Exam prior and has not applied for a Character and Fitness report as a 1L or 2L law student, the fee is $910 before March 1st and October 1st.